×

 As an ESL teacher, you know how great it can be to have a holiday or event to rely on for themed classes.
-Valentine’s Day is another one of these great options because there are so many colorful activities that you can do without too much prep or cleanup—and ones that you can be pretty sure most students will enjoy.
+Valentine’s Day is another one of these great options because there are so many colorful activities that you can do without too much prep—and ones that you can be pretty sure most students will enjoy.

-If you are on the fence, just know that all you need are a few solid recommendations to get started, and it will be beyond easy to celebrate Valentine’s Day with your ESL students.
+Here are a few solid recommendations to get started, so you can celebrate Valentine’s Day with your ESL students.

 How to Introduce Valentine’s Day